Lisburn, Co. Antrim

 In 1895, Lisburn was visited by a "commission" from the British Medical Journal investigating conditions in Irish workhouse infirmaries.
 Their report listed a number of deficiencies including cramped wards, and poor ventilation and heating.
 Further details are available in the full report.

-In 1920, with the partition of Ireland, the workhouse became Lisburn and Hillsborough District Hospital, then later Lagan Valley Hospital.
+In 1921, the workhouse was closed and converted for use as the Lisburn and Hillsborough District Hospital, then later Lagan Valley Hospital.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.